Martin is Chief Executive and co-founded the charity with his late wife Kathy. Martin is passionate about injustice and global poverty reduction.

 Married to Steve, who is a truck driver for a motorsport team, the family consists of a dog called Jamie, and two cats, Lucy and Sophie.

 When not working at Act4Africa, she helps out in the accounts department of a local academy and is also treasurer of two local community groups.
 She’s a passionate Manchester United supporter and has been a season ticket holder for over 40 years.

-Sarah works as our part-time Marketing Executive.
+Sarah works as our part-time Marketing Manager.
 With a background in leisure and tourism marketing and education, she deals with all the charity’s marketing, PR and social media.
 Sarah enjoys a busy family life with her husband and three young children and can usually been found dashing between their many clubs and activities.
 Occassionally she enjoys her own hobbies and pursuits including cycling, yoga and singing with a quirky local choir, Absolute Belters.

 Chris Grieves is Chair of Trustees and part of the Senior Management Team for Act4Africa.
 He has had a long association with the charity from its conception in 2000 and was its very first enthusiastic candidate for the maiden trip in 2001 on which he spent a large portion of his time walking and acting on stilts in the villages around Jinja, Uganda!
 At home, Chris is the Medical Engineering Team Manager at Trafford General hospital (known for being the birthplace of the NHS) running the local team that manages medical devices.
 He is an enthusiastic creative in a technical healthcare environment.
 Confessing to be young at heart, he can often be found trampolining with his daughter or play fighting Taekwon Do with his son.

 Chris’s passion for Act4Africa has never waned and he believes that Kathy’s Centre will grow into a tangible legacy for the future of the charity and the amazing African people it serves.